Chipotle: Chipotle Rewards Case Study

 Results

-Chipotle Rewards membership grew from 8M to over 28M members.
-Digital sales increased from 18% in 2019 to 41% in 2022.
-The 'Chipotleversary' campaign generated up to 724% ROI.
-Members redeemed rewards in the exchange 13M times and earned more than 15M 'Extras' badges in the first seven months.
-Digital sales exceeded $2 Billion.
+The campaign saw reward membership leap from 8M to over 28M members.
+Digital sales grew from 18% in 2019 to 41% in 2022.
+Specific initiatives like 'Chipotleversary' generated up to 724% ROI.
+Members redeemed rewards in the exchange 13M times and earned more than 15M 'Extras' badges in the first seven months of the program's launch.
+Digital sales exceeded $2 Billion during this period.

 28M